RubenStaub/rank-greville/README.md

 The original rank-Greville algorithm is implemented via the `RecursiveModel` class.

-All features are available for this version.

 ### Orthogonal rank-Greville
 In this version, the observations basis is an orthogonal basis composed of the non-null rejection vectors observed (i.e. component of each observation that is linearly indepedent from previously seen observations).

 The orthogonal rank-Greville algorithm is implemented via the `RecursiveModelOrthogonal` class.

-All features but the covariance matrix update are available for this version.

 ### Orthonormal rank-Greville
 In this version, the observations basis is an orthonormal basis composed of the non-null rejection vectors observed rescaled to unit-length.

 The orthonormal rank-Greville algorithm is implemented via the `RecursiveModelOrthonormal` class.

-All features but the covariance matrix update are available for this version.
 Note that this variant requires algebraic operations not supported on rationals, and is therefore not compatible with Python3's `Fractions` module (see Fractions support below).

 ## How to install